josoba00/AdventOfCode/README.md

-# AdventOfCode
-🎄 Advent of Code in Java
+# Advent of Code
+🎄 Java solution to the [Advent of Code](https://adventofcode.com/)

+- Based on JDK 21